zeitspace/flutter-session/README.md

 Before you start, checkout branch: `main` if you are not on that branch already.

+At the start of this step if you try to run the app you should only see a black screen.

 What we'll do:
 - Create the base app layout
 - Store the todos in a data structure